 - 7.4.4.9.1 Classification of interior finish on walls and ceilings of the occupied space shall be in accordance with Section 10.2 (NFPA 101).
-Choose the safety parameter value in Worksheet 7.5.1 based on the interior finish material provided.
+Choose the safety parameter value in Worksheet 7.5.2 based on the interior finish material provided.
 For example, if the interior wall finish material has a flame spread rating of between 25 and 75, do not take the parameter value associated with a flame spread rating of less than 25 regardless of the presence of automatic sprinkler protection.
 The mandatory values have been calibrated to take into consideration any sprinkler protection provided.
-Exposed portions of structural members complying with the requirements of Type IV(2HH) construction shall be permitted. - 7.4.4.9.2 Interior wall and ceiling finish materials tested in accordance with NFPA 265, Standard Methods of Fire Tests for Evaluating Room Fire Growth Contribution of Textile Coverings on Full Height Panels and Walls, or NFPA 286, Standard Methods of Fire Tests for Evaluating Contribution of Wall and Ceiling Interior Finish to Room Fire Growth, as permitted by Section 10.2 (NFPA 101), and meeting

-- the criteria established in Section 10.2 (NFPA 101) for those test standards, shall be scored as Class A interior finish materials (flame spread $\leq 25$ ). - 7.4.4.9.3 Only floor coverings in the exit and exit access system are considered.
+Exposed portions of structural members complying with the requirements of Type IV(2HH) construction shall be permitted. - 7.4.4.9.2 Interior wall and ceiling finish materials tested in accordance with NFPA 265, Standard Methods of Fire Tests for Evaluating Room Fire Growth Contribution of Textile or Expanded Vinyl Wall Coverings on Full Height Panels and Walls, or NFPA 286, Standard Methods of Fire Tests for Evaluating Contribution of Wall and Ceiling Interior Finish to Room Fire Growth, as permitted by Section 10.2 (NFPA 101), and meeting the criteria established in Section 10.2 (NFPA 101) for those test standards, shall be scored as Class A interior finish materials (flame spread ≤25). - 7.4.4.9.3 Only floor coverings in the exit and exit access system are considered.
 For purposes of assigning the parameter values in Worksheet 7.5.2, such floor coverings are considered as having a flame spread ≤25 if they meet the requirements for Class I or Class II and as otherwise having a flame spread >75.
-Previously installed floor coverings shall be permitted, subject to the approval of the authority having jurisdiction. - 7.4.4.9.4 No consideration is included in the safety parameter value for any finish with a flame-spread rating greater than 200 or for any material not rationally measured by NFPA 255, Standard Method of Test of Surface Burning Characteristics of Building Materials.
+Previously installed floor coverings shall be permitted, subject to the approval of the authority having jurisdiction. - 7.4.4.9.4 No consideration is included in the safety parameter value for any finish with a flame-spread rating greater than 200 or for any material not rationally measured by ASTM E 84, Standard Test Method for Surface Burning Characteristics of Building Materials, or ANSI/UL 723, Standard for Test for Surface Burning Characteristics of Building Materials.
 Materials not rationally measured include foam plastics, asphalt-impregnated paper, or other materials capable of inducing extreme rates of fire growth and rapid flashover.
 In any case involving these materials, the resultant risk is considered beyond the capacity of this evaluation system and requires individual appraisal.
 Note that plywood of 1⁄3 in.
-(0.6 cm) or greater thickness should be considered as having a flame-spread rating of ≤200.
+(6 mm) or greater thickness should be considered as having a flame-spread rating of ≤200.